JavaWiz1/ha-server-info/README.md

 Assume

 - Glances is setup and configured to monitor server1 (raspberry pi) and server2 (windows machine)
+- The decluttering-card has been successfully installed either manually or via HACS.

-To create cards on this dashboard, use the Raw configuration editor add section below to the views:
+To create cards on this dashboard, edit the dashboard via the Raw configuration editor by adding section below to the views section:
 ```
     sections:
       - type: grid